-1. Use the following command to install the Marbles chaincode from the git repository onto the peer peer 0.org1.example.com in your BYFN network.
-(By default, after starting the BYFN network, the active peer is set to: CORE PEER ADDRESS=peer 0.org1.example.com: 7051):
+1. Use the following command to install the Marbles chaincode from the git repository onto the peer peer0.org1.example.com in your BYFN network.
+(By default, after starting the BYFN network, the active peer is set to: CORE_PEER_ADDRESS=peer0.org1.example.com:7051):